Creating Job Definitions#

 24 "--/app/file/ignoreUnsavedOnExit=true",

-25 # Make sure Omniverse application are active upon launch, and that notification prompt asking for User inputs
+25 # Make sure Omniverse application is active upon launch, and that notification prompt asking for User inputs

-26 # are not preventing the session from being interactive:
+26 # is not preventing the session from being interactive:

 27 "--/app/extensions/excluded/0='omni.kit.window.privacy",